Balfour Beatty partners with Transport for London to upgrade vital underground network with new c. £220 million contract

-The track renewals contract will ensure the continued reliability of the 1,047 kilometer London Underground network; investing in critical assets and the delivery of strategic enhancements such as renewing 13 kilometers of ballasted track and associated drainage, signalling, traction power and rail conductor works.
+The track renewals contract will ensure the continued reliability of the 1,047 kilometre London Underground network; investing in critical assets and the delivery of strategic enhancements such as renewing 13 kilometres of ballasted track and associated drainage, signalling, traction power and rail conductor works.

 Balfour Beatty was first appointed to deliver track renewals on behalf of Transport for London in 2010, with the contract further extended in 2016 for an additional two years.

 Balfour Beatty’s detailed knowledge and experience of London Underground’s infrastructure and systems, as well as its commitment to championing innovation was instrumental in securing the contract.